Manifest has been a voluntary signatory of the FRC’s Stewardship Code since its launch in 2010.

 We understand that boards are concerned about the correlation between voting recommendations and vote outcomes.
 There is no evidence in the UK market of a direct correlation between recommendations and final vote outcome, there is however a clear relationship between investors’ voting policies and the issues that we analyse.

 Votes withheld from management through an against vote or an abstention should always be treated as a signal from investors that they wish to engage on a matter of concern.

-To support investor engagement and dialogue, Minerva Analytics’s electronic voting platform offers an integration voting rationale function which allows investors to write to explain why they have voted a particular way and for that letter to be sent to the company when the votes are submitted.
+To support investor engagement and dialogue, Manifest’s electronic voting platform offers an integration voting rationale function which allows investors to write to explain why they have voted a particular way and for that letter to be sent to the company when the votes are submitted.

 Principle 7: Institutional investors should report periodically on their stewardship and voting activities.

 The Manifest voting system allows shareholders to record their voting and stewardship decisions and the rationale for their final vote determination.
 This information allows investors to provide their own clients and public reporting with a highly detailed level of disclosure.
 Reports are customised to each client’s individual requirements and may be weekly, monthly and quarterly basis.
 Information may be provided in machine readable formats such as spreadsheet, CSV, HTML or standard document formats such as PDF or word processing.